 In France, the share of transport in greenhouse gas emissions is 29%.
 In other words, it is the most polluting sector even before energy consumption at home.
 Polluting 2,5 times more than heavy goods vehicles, private vehicles are the most affected by this phenomenon.
-At a time when the emphasis is on environmentally friendly behavior, driving in an ecological manner has also become a major concern for everyone.
-Tires, important elements of driving safety, help reduce the ecological footprint of a vehicle.
+At a time when the emphasis is on behavior that respects the environment, driving in an ecological manner has also become a major concern for everyone.
+Tires, an important component of driving safety, help reduce a vehicle's ecological footprint.
 Find out how better tires are key to greener driving.

-Many may not know it, but the condition of the tires is responsible for higher fuel consumption (they can affect from 20% to 30%!).
-It is therefore essential to check the condition of its tires before hitting the road to reduce fuel consumption.
+Many people may not know it, but the condition of the tires is responsible for higher fuel consumption (they can influence 20% to 30%!).
+It is therefore essential to check the condition of your tires before hitting the road to reduce fuel consumption.
 This gesture is not only good for your wallet, but also for the planet.

 The overconsumption caused by tires goes through several parameters: